Fannie Mae

-The Federal National Mortgage Association (FNMA), commonly known as Fannie Mae, is a United States government-sponsored enterprise (GSE) and, since 1968, a publicly traded company.
-Founded in 1938 during the Great Depression as part of the New Deal, the corporation's purpose is to expand the secondary mortgage market by securitizing mortgage loans in the form of mortgage-backed securities (MBS), allowing lenders to reinvest their assets into more lending and in effect increasing the number of lenders in the mortgage market by reducing the reliance on locally based savings and loan associations (or "thrifts").
-Its brother organization is the Federal Home Loan Mortgage Corporation (FHLMC), better known as Freddie Mac.
+The Federal National Mortgage Association (FNMA), commonly known as Fannie Mae, is a United States government-sponsored enterprise (GSE) that has been a publicly traded company since 1968.
+Founded in 1938 during the Great Depression as part of the New Deal, the corporation was established to expand the secondary mortgage market.
+It does this by securitizing mortgage loans into mortgage-backed securities (MBS), which allows lenders to reinvest their assets into additional lending.
+This process effectively increases the number of mortgage lenders by reducing reliance on local savings and loan associations (or "thrifts").
+Its sister organization is the Federal Home Loan Mortgage Corporation (FHLMC), better known as Freddie Mac.

-In 2024, with over $4.3 trillion in assets, Fannie Mae is the largest company in the United States and the fifth largest company in the world, by assets.
-Fannie Mae was ranked number 27 on the Fortune 500 rankings of the largest United States corporations by total revenue and was ranked number 58 on the Fortune Global 500 rankings of the largest global corporations by total revenue.
-In terms of profit, Fannie Mae is the 15th most profitable company in the United States and the 33rd most profitable in the world.
+As of 2025, Fannie Mae held over $4.3 trillion in assets, making it the largest company in the United States and the fifth largest company in the world by that metric.
+In the 2025 Fortune Global 500 rankings it placed 50th globally by total revenue.
+In terms of profit, Fannie Mae is the 17th most profitable company in the United States and the 32nd in the world.